 - Strong Demand For Capital Coupled with Fewer Providers.
-We believe there has been a combination of growing demand for capital and an underserved market for capital addressing lower and traditional middle-market borrowers.
+We believe there has been a combination of growing demand for capital and an underserved market for capital addressing smaller and lower middle-market borrowers.
 We believe there is robust demand for both continued growth capital and refinancing capital as debt facilities become due at a time when there is a significant lack of willing and qualified capital providers.
-We believe these market conditions have been further exacerbated in the current environment due to: - Recent domestic and international regulatory changes, including Basel III and Federal Reserve regulations, have resulted in the contraction of banks' lending capacities and a related de-emphasis on product offerings to lower and traditional middle-market companies; - the elimination of many specialized lenders from the market due to lack of capital as a result of various factors including the shrinking of the securitization market or their own poor performance; and - the need for certain remaining capital providers to reduce lending activities due to reduced access to capital and the overall deleveraging of the financial market. - More Conservative Deal Structures and Attractive Return Profiles.
-As a result of traditional lenders having been hurt by loans underwritten prior to the 2008 2009 economic recession, borrowers have generally been required to maintain more equity as a percentage of their total capitalization.
-With more conservative capital structures, middle market companies have exhibited higher levels of cash flows available to service their debt.
-In addition, middle market companies often are characterized by simpler capital structures than larger borrowers, which facilitates a streamlined underwriting process. - Further, the withdrawal of many traditional senior lenders from the market, combined with reduced leverage levels and a restoration of prudent loan conditions and covenant levels, allows for specialty finance companies making unitranche and cash flow-based senior or subordinated loans to charge premium risk-adjusted pricing, while subordinated only to a modest amount of senior asset-based debt (if not maintaining first lien senior secured positions over the loan collateral provided by the borrowers). - Underserved Capital Markets.
+We believe these market conditions have been further exacerbated in the current environment due to: - Recent domestic and international regulatory changes and continued ownership of legacy assets have resulted in the contraction of banks' lending capacities and a related de-emphasis on product offerings to smaller and lower middlemarket companies; - the elimination of many specialized lenders from the market due to lack of capital as a result of various factors including the shrinking of the securitization market or their own poor performance; and - the need for certain remaining capital providers to reduce lending activities due to reduced access to capital and the overall deleveraging of the financial market. - More Conservative Deal Structures and Attractive Return Profiles.
+As a result of traditional lenders having been hurt by loans underwritten prior to the 2008 2009 economic recession at high debt multiples or with "covenant light" terms, and a restoration of more prudent underwriting standards, prevailing debt multiples in certain segments of the middle-market have contracted.
+We believe lenders are mandating, and private equity sponsors are building, capital structures that utilize less leverage, more equity and tighter loan covenants than those that had become customary during the credit bubble prior to the recession.
+We believe that lower purchase prices for assets and lower debt multiples, combined with greater equity cushions supporting loans, will allow for increased cash flow available to service debt, creating faster loan repayments despite overall higher debt costs to borrowers.
+We believe these features provide considerable protection against borrower underperformance and default as well as faster de-risking of loan positions as borrowers' credit statistics improve over the life of these loan facilities.

+Further, the withdrawal of many traditional senior lenders from the market, combined with reduced leverage levels and a restoration of prudent loan conditions and covenant levels, allows for specialty finance companies making unitranche and cash flow-based senior or subordinated loans to charge premium risk-adjusted pricing, while subordinated only to a modest amount of senior asset-based debt (if not maintaining first lien senior secured positions over the loan collateral provided by the borrowers).

+• Underserved Capital Markets.
 We believe that the Southeast, Southwest and Mid-Atlantic capital markets are less-served than other larger, more mature capital markets (i.e., the Northeast, Midwest and West Coast).
-Likewise, we believe that the impact of credit contraction as a result of lender consolidation, departure or refocusing will continue to disproportionately impact the lower and traditional middle-market companies that the Legacy Funds have supported since 2000.
+Likewise, we believe that the impact of credit contraction as a result of lender consolidation, departure or refocusing will continue to disproportionately impact the smaller and lower middle-market companies that the Legacy Funds have supported since 2000.